Navigate this article

 You might also ask:

-While there is no strict definition, someone that is considered to have 'impared credit' would have a substantially lower-than-average credit score and may struggle to get finance or a line of credit approved from a mainstream lender.
+What is considered impaired credit?While there is no strict definition, someone that is considered to have 'impaired credit' would have a substantially lower-than-average credit score and may struggle to get finance or a line of credit approved from a mainstream lender.